 Budapest was once a city of grand cafés.
 Intellectuals, artists and poets would gather in coffeehouses and confectioneries to write, discuss and create.
 Coffee was usually accompanied by scrumptious pastries that are still part of Hungarian culture today.

 War and time have worn some of these beloved coffeehouses and confectioneries away, but many have been restored to their former glory.
 Today, coffeehouse culture is a treasured part of life in Budapest.
-They are cozy, welcoming places to slow down and savor a cup of coffee and a pastry.
+(Learn more with a guide to Budapest by Broadway Travel) They are cozy, welcoming places to slow down and savor a cup of coffee and a pastry.